 It’s important to pay attention to the latest recalls, because they could include your vehicle.
 It’s especially important if you’re the owner of a used vehicle which has changed hands, because you may not receive a notification from the manufacturer about the recall.

-If you have any questions about our blog, “ARI Fleet Repairs in Baltimore” please contact Auto Stop by calling 410-467-7600 or visit AutoStopLTD.com today!
+If you have any questions about our blog, “How Do I Know If My Car Has Been Recalled?” please contact Auto Stop by calling 410-467-7600 or visit AutoStopLTD.com today!
 You can also follow Auto Stop on Facebook, Twitter, and Google+.